This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A lumbar nerve root injection is a procedure to inject medicines at the nerve roots of your lumbar (lower back) spine.
-A nerve root is the area where the nerves branch out from the spinal cord.
 This procedure is done to decrease inflammation and pain.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Local anesthesia is medicine injected into the skin.
 It is used to numb the area and dull your pain during your procedure.
 You may still feel pressure or pushing during the procedure.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - You will lie on your stomach, with your body slightly turned to the side.
 A pillow may be placed under your abdomen, or you may be asked to bend one or both knees.